-The scale illusion was discovered by Diana Deutsch in 1973.
-It was first reported by Deutsch at a meeting of the Acoustical Society of America (Deutsch 1974) and first published by Deutsch, Journal of the Acoustical Society of America, 1975.
-The pattern that produces the scale illusion is shown in Figure A. This consists of a major scale with successive tones alternating from ear to ear.
-The scale is played simultaneously in both ascending and descending form; however when a tone from the ascending scale is in the right ear a tone from the descending scale is in the left ear, and vice versa (Figure B shows these ascending and descending scales separately, and you can see that the pattern shown in Figure A is produced by the superposition of the patterns shown in Figure B).
+The Scale Illusion was discovered by Deutsch in 1973, first reported at a meeting of the Acoustical Society of America (1974)1 and first published in the Journal of the Acoustical Society of America (1975)2.
+The pattern that produces the Scale Illusion is shown in Figure 1A.
+This consists of a major scale with successive tones alternating from ear to ear.
+The scale is played simultaneously in both ascending and descending form; however when a tone from the ascending scale is in the right ear a tone from the descending scale is in the left ear, and vice versa.
+(Figure 1B shows these ascending and descending scales separately, and you can see that the pattern shown in Figure A is produced by the superposition of the patterns shown in Figure 1B).
 The tones are equal-amplitude sine waves, and the sequence is played repeatedly without pause at a rate of four tones per second.

-An illusion that people frequently experience when listening to the scale illusion through earphones is shown in Figure C. A melody corresponding to the higher tones appears to be coming from one earphone, and a melody corresponding to the lower tones appears to be coming from the other one.
-When the earphone positions are reversed, the ear that had heard the higher tones continues to hear the higher tones, and the ear that had heard the lower tones continues to hear the lower tones.
+An illusion that many people experience when listening to the Scale Illusion through headphones is shown in Figure 1C.
+A melody corresponding to the higher tones appears to be coming from one earphone, and a melody corresponding to the lower tones from the other one.
+When the earphone positions are reversed, the ear that had heard the higher tones often continues to hear the higher tones, and the ear that had heard the lower tones often continues to hear the lower tones.

 Right-handers and left-handers tend to differ in how they hear this pattern.
 Right-handers tend to hear the higher melody on the right and the lower melody on the left, whereas left-handers vary considerably as to where the higher and lower tones appear to be coming from.